sumbach/modern-cljs/doc/tutorial-13.md

 ```

 Have you noticed that we required the `valip.java.predicates` which is
 only available to CLJ code?
-The definition of the new server-side only
+The definition of the new server-side-only
 validator is very simple.
-It uses the valip predefined
+It uses Valip's
 `valid-email-domain?` we talked about few lines above.

 Now we have to call the new server-side-only validator in the